Skip to main content

 Error Status Codes

-In this example, you receive the error because the server cannot be reached and is temporarily unavailable.
+In this example, you are receiving an error because the server cannot be reached and is temporarily unavailable.

 We receive these error codes from the URLs or servers that you use in the integration.
 We therefore only forward the error.